danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 tgrapperon: https://twitter.com/tgrapperon
 ---

-SwiftUI 4 adds a bunch of amazing features, such as custom sized sheets.
-However, the current sheets will always dim the underlying view when they are presented, even when they use a smaller size.
+SwiftUI 4 adds a bunch of great features, such as custom sized sheets.
+However, these sheets will always dim the underlying view, even when they use a smaller size.
 Let's look at how to fix this.

-> Update 2022-11-01: I have updated this post with a new way to handle the largest undimmed presentation detents, that doesn't require always including `.large` in the provided detent collection.

-> Update 2022-09-04: I noticed that the approach in this post now only works if `.large` is in the provided set of detents.
-Furthermore, SwiftUI previews started crashing when they used the undimmed modifier.
-The post has been updated with a setup that doesn't cause a crash and the modifier now always adds `.large` to the provided set of detents, to ensure that undimming works.
+> Update 2023-05-25: After some discussions and GitHub issues, I have cleaned up the code quite a bit.
+This post now has the latest version.
+You can always visit [SwiftUIKit]({{page.swiftuikit}}) for the latest version of the code.

 ## Background

-I [recently wrote]({{page.article}}) about how you can use the new `presentationDetents` view modifier to setup custom sheet sizes in SwiftUI 4.
+I [recently wrote]({{page.article}}) about how you can use the new `presentationDetents` view modifier to set up sheets with custom sizes in SwiftUI 4.

-Even though this API is nice and easy to use, it doesn't let you do all you can in UIKit.
-For instance, you can't keep the underlying view undimmed when a sheet is presented.
-This means that you can't build apps like Apple Maps, where a small sheet is always presented over an always interactable map.
+Even though this is great, it always dims the underlying when a sheet is presented.
+This means that we can't build an apps like Apple Maps, where a sheet is always presented over an always interactable map:

-This is how a SwiftUI map app would behave if we were to present a small sheet over a fullscreen map:

 ![A SwiftUI map app without and with a small sheet overlay]({{page.assets}}/maps.jpg){:style="width:650px"}

-Even if it's hard to see in the images above, the underlying map becomes disabled when the sheet is presented.
-This won't do if we want the map to be interactable while the sheet is presented.
+In the images above, the map becomes disabled when the sheet is presented with this new modifier, and will hide the sheet when you tap on it.
+We thus need a way to keep the underlying view undimmed.

 ## Undimming the underlying view in UIKit